Accredited Online Medical Assistant Certification Programs

 So how does a person enter this in-demand medical career?
 While certification is not required everywhere, some aspiring medical assistants enroll in a program that takes one to two years to complete; it’s important to note that completing an accredited program is a prerequisite to qualifying for the certification exam through the American Association of Medical Assistants (AAMA).
 A medical assistant can only use the designation CMA (i.e., Certified Medical Assistant).
 Also, most accredited medical assistant programs are offered on physical campuses, but there’s a growing number of distance-based options in this field as well.

-These programs generally combine web-based lectures, assignments, and exams with in-person training or externships at approved facilities close to a student’s home.
-These program pathways boast greater convenience and flexibility, accommodating people in rural areas or those with specific time commitments preventing them from attending a traditional, on-campus program.
+These programs combine web-based lectures, assignments, and exams with in-person training or externships at approved facilities close to a student’s home.
+These program pathways boast greater convenience and flexibility, accommodating people in rural areas or those with specific time commitments, which prevents them from attending a traditional, on-campus program.

-This guide explores online medical assistant programs, including the expected coursework, costs, and accreditation information.
+This guide explores online medical assistant programs, including the expected coursework and accreditation information.

 Rasmussen University - Online